wbx1727031/DMF/README.md

 🧠 How Does DMF Work?

-DMF achieves accurate separation of ground and non-ground points through a 5-step core workflow:
+DMF achieves accurate separation of ground points and non-ground points through a 5-step core workflow:

 1. Voxelization Preprocessing: Voxelize the input point cloud and identify near-ground voxel centroids.